Mathematics

 MAT 110 | Math for Elementary Teachers I | 3 Hours |

-The emphasis of this course is placed on mathematical reasoning and problem-solving as it pertains to modern elementary/middle school mathematics.
-Topics include: basic problem solving, whole numbers and elementary number theory, fractions, ratios and percents, rational numbers, and real numbers.
-Prerequisite: a grade of C or better in MAT 081 (or higher) AND MAT 076 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week |
+The emphasis of this course is placed on mathematical reasoning and problem-solving as it pertains to modern elementary school mathematics.
+Topics include sets & logic, basic problem solving, number theory, fractions, decimals, integers, ratios, proportions and percent, and the real number system.
+Prerequisite: A grade of C or better in MAT 081 or MAT 090 OR appropriate placement.

 ||